saminiir/saminiir.github.io/_posts/2016-05-15-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 Furthermore, providing applications a way to bind to the TCP implementation is done with _sockets_.
 Thus, we'll look into the Berkeley Socket API and see if we can mock it for applications, enabling them to use our custom TCP implementation.

+The source code for the project is hosted at [GitHub](https://github.com/saminiir/level-ip).

 {% include twitter.html %}

 # Sources